-I won’t describe how to install JMeter and JRE.
+I won’t describe how to install JMeter and JRE for the Citrix load testing.
 I assume everybody is already familiar with these procedures.
 Installing Citrix Receiver is also straightforward, so we’ll get right to installation of the plugin.
 To install the plugin itself, simply copy the plugin’s .jar files and com4j library files to the lib folder in JMeter’s root directory.
 But to be able to record and playback you also need to add a registry entry (the path given is for Windows x64; for 32-bit versions, remove the Wow6432Node subdirectory from the path):

 This text can be saved in a text file with the .reg extension and then added to the registry by executing the file.

 To record scripts, you must add the Citrix ICA Recorder element (located in the Non-Test Elements category) to WorkBench and there indicate the correct connection parameters: